 - Tiredness, headaches and pain caused by too much time spent gaming

-- Abandoning other commitments in, such as work, to spend more time gaming
+- Abandoning other commitments in, such as work or school, to spend more time gaming

 As opposed to someone who simply enjoys games, an addict will find that gaming has become an uncontrollable and destructive part of their life, reducing their ability to do other things and negatively impacting their personal relationships.